-- Other repository hosting services such as GitHub and GitLab233do not support an annex.
+- An easy, free, and fast option is GIN, a web-based repository store for scientific data management.
+If you are registered and have SSH authentication set up, you can create a new, empty repository, add it as a sibling to your dataset, and publish all dataset contents including annexed data, as GIN supports repositories with an annex. - Other repository hosting services such as GitHub and GitLabdo not support an annex.
 If a dataset is shared via one of those platforms, annexed data needs to be published to an external data store.
 The published dataset stores information about where to obtain annexed file contents from such that a datalad get works. - The external data store can be any of a variety of third party hosting providers.
 To enable data transfer to and from this service, you (may) need to configure an appropriate special remote, and configure a publication dependency.
-The section Beyond shared infrastructure (page 180) walked you through how this can be done with Dropbox232. - The -f/--force option of datalad push allows to override automatic decision making on to-be-published contents.
+The section Beyond shared infrastructure (page 179) walked you through how this can be done with Dropbox. - The -f/--force option of datalad push allows to override automatic decision making on to-be-published contents.
 If it isn't specified, DataLad will attempt to figure out itself which and how dataset contents shall be published.
 With a path to files, directories, or subdatasets you can also publish only selected contents' data.